 I. AESTHETICS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista (1 & 2)? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway (1 & 2)? Х c) Substantially degrade the existing visual character or quality of the site and its surroundings (1, 2, 3 & 4)? Х d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area (5)? Х
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista (1 & 2)? Χ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway (1 & 2)? Х c) Substantially degrade the existing visual character or quality of the site and its surroundings (1, 2, 3 & 4)? Х d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area (5)? Х

-The subject property is currently vacant and is adjacent to Ranchero Road, Seventh Avenue, Third Avenue and existing single-family residences to the north, east and west (1 & 2).
-Given the site's proximity to existing residences, the site is not considered a scenic resource.
-Further, the site contains frontage on Ranchero Road, Seventh Avenue and Third Avenue.
+The subject property is currently vacant and is adjacent to Hesperia Road and Hercules Road, multifamily uses to the west, a church to the south, and railroad tracts to the east (1 & 2).
+Given the site's proximity to existing multi-family and commercial uses, the site is not considered a scenic resource.
+Further, the site contains frontage on Hesperia Road and Hercules Road.
 None of these roadways are a scenic highway nor is the site in close proximity to any scenic resources or historic buildings.

-Approval of the proposed project will not pose a significant adverse impact to the aesthetics of the area as the development is subject to Title 16 regulations (6), which limit the building height and provide for minimum yard and lot coverage standards.
-Although commercial development will produce additional light and glare, any light or glare produced would be subject to Title 16 regulations which requires that all exterior lighting fixtures to be hooded and directed downward to minimize light and glare impacts on neighboring properties (1 & 5).
-While commercial development of the site will have the potential to negatively impact the residentially designated properties to the north, east and west, implementation of the Title 16 zoning regulations will assure that adjacent residential land uses are buffered through the incorporation of setbacks, landscaping buffers, site planning, and other design techniques (1 & 6).
+Approval of the proposed project will not pose a significant adverse impact to the aesthetics of the area as the development is subject to Specific Plan and Title 16 regulations (6), which limit the building height and provide for minimum yard and lot coverage standards.
+Although new development will produce additional light and glare, any light or glare produced would be subject to Title 16 regulations which requires that all exterior lighting fixtures to be hooded and directed downward to minimize light and glare impacts on neighboring properties (1 & 5).
+While development of the site will have the potential to negatively impact the residentially designated properties to the west, implementation of the Title 16 zoning regulations will assure that adjacent residential land uses are buffered through the incorporation of setbacks, landscaping buffers, site planning, and other design techniques (1 & 6).
 Consequently, development of the site will not substantially degrade the existing visual character or quality of the site and its surroundings.
 As such, development of the project would have a less than significant impact upon aesthetics.